meerad-mostfa/travel-app2/README.md

 # Travel Planner 2
-**Author:** Meerad Mostfa
+:) Meerad Mostfa

-A web application designed to help users plan and manage their trips efficiently.
-It integrates multiple APIs to provide comprehensive travel information, including weather forecasts, images, and more.
+A web application created to assist users in planning and managing their trips effectively.
+It combines various APIs to offer detailed travel information, such as weather forecasts, images, and additional resources.

 ## Features